L3MON4D3/LuaSnip/DOC.md

 * `opts: LuaSnip.Opts.ActivateNode?` Additional, optional arguments.
   Valid keys are:

   * `strict: boolean?` Only activate nodes one could usually jump to.
-Defaults to false.
+(Defaults to false)
   * `select: boolean?` Whether to select the entire node, or leave the cursor at the position it is currently at.
-Defaults to true.
+(Defaults to true)
   * `pos: LuaSnip.BytecolBufferPosition?` Where to look for the node.
-Defaults to the position of the cursor.
+(Defaults to the position of the cursor)

 Not covered in this section are the various node-constructors exposed by the module, their usage is shown either previously in this file or in